General Application for GST/HST Rebates

 Qualifying newspapers

-Print newspapers that contain news, editorials, feature stories, or other information of interest to the general public, and that are published at regular intervals, typically on a daily, weekly, or monthly basis, would qualify for the point-of-sale rebate.
-Flyers, inserts, magazines, shoppers and periodicals would not qualify.
+Print newspapers that contain news, editorials, feature stories, or other information of interest to the general public, and that are published at regular intervals, typically on a daily, weekly, or monthly basis, qualify for the point-of-sale rebate.
+Flyers, inserts, magazines, shoppers and periodicals do not qualify.

 Qualifying prepared food and beverages

-Wine, spirits, beer, malt liquor, or other alcoholic beverages would not be a qualifying beverage for the purpose of the point-of-sale rebate.
+Wine, spirits, beer, malt liquor, or other alcoholic beverages would not be qualifying beverages for the purposes of the point-of-sale rebate.

 Qualifying and non-qualifying items purchased together